WackyDawg/HNGX-Backend-Project-2/README.md

 ## ❯ Why

-Our main goal with this project is a feature complete server application.
+Our main goal with this project is to create a users CRUD system for the HNGX Internship Backend Track Task.
-We like you to be focused on your business and not spending hours in project configuration.

 Try it!!
 We are happy to hear your feedback or any kind of new features.

 ### Features